Towards Optimal Branching of Linear and Semidefinite Relaxations for Neural Network Robustness Certification: Partitioned SDP Relaxation

 The geometry of Figure \ref{fig: sdp_geometry} immediately shows that $\|X_i\|_2^2 = a^2 + (X_i^\top e)^2$ and $r_i^{(j)2} = (a+b)^2 + (X_i^\top e - \tfrac{1}{2}(u_i^{(j)}+l_i^{(j)}))^2$, and therefore

 Since $a$ and $b$ are nonnegative,

 Thus, \eqref{eq: rank-1_gap_bound_intermediate} gives

+as desired. \end{proof} \begin{remark} The upper bound in \eqref{eq: rank-1_gap_bound} may not be tight in general, since, if the solution $P^*$ to the partitioned SDP is rank-1---which occurs under some technical conditions (see \citet{zhang2020tightness})---then $g(P^*)=0$, whereas the upper bound will be strictly positive whenever the input bounds are such that $l_i^{(j)} < u_i^{(j)}$ for some $i,j$. \end{remark}

-as desired. \end{proof} With Lemma \ref{lem: rank-1_gap_upper_bound} in place, we now have an upper bound on the rank-1 gap at optimality, in terms of the input bounds $\{l^{(j)},u^{(j)}\}_{j=1}^p$ associated with the partition.
+With Lemma \ref{lem: rank-1_gap_upper_bound} in place, we now have an upper bound on the rank-1 gap at optimality, in terms of the input bounds $\{l^{(j)},u^{(j)}\}_{j=1}^p$ associated with the partition.
 At this point, we turn to minimizing the upper bound over all valid choices of $p$-part partitions of the input uncertainty set along a given coordinate.
 Note that, in order for $\{l^{(j)},u^{(j)}\}_{j=1}^p$ to define valid input bounds for a $p$-part partition, it must be that the union of the input parts cover the input uncertainty set.
 In terms of the input bounds, this leads to the constraint that $[l,u] = \cup_{j=1}^p [l^{(j)},u^{(j)}]$, where $[l,u] \coloneqq [l_1,u_1]\times[l_2,u_2]\times\cdots\times[l_{n_x},u_{n_x}]$, and similarly for $[l^{(j)},u^{(j)}]$.
 Since we consider the partition along a single coordinate $k$, this constraint becomes equivalent to $\cup_{j=1}^p [l_k^{(j)},u_k^{(j)}] = [l_k,u_k]$, because all other coordinates $i\ne k$ satisfy $l_i^{(j)}=l_i$ and $u_i^{(j)}=u_i$ for all $j$ by assumption.
-We now give the optimal partitioning scheme for the SDP that minimizes the upper bound in Lemma \ref{lem: rank-1_gap_upper_bound}.
+We now give the coordinate-wise worst-case optimal partitioning scheme for the SDP that minimizes the upper bound in Lemma \ref{lem: rank-1_gap_upper_bound}, which turns out to be a uniform split: